If you’re looking for a LinkedIn lead generation strategy that generates high quality leads, you’re going to want to read this.

 Why?

-Because if a prospect isn’t active on Linkedin, it doesn’t matter if you have written the PERFECT outreach message, they aren’t going to see it.
+Because if a prospect isn’t active on LinkedIn, it doesn’t matter if you have written the PERFECT outreach message, they aren’t going to see it.

-So if a prospect has been active on Linkedin within the past 30 days, rather add them to a cold email campaign.
+So if a prospect has been active on LinkedIn within the past 30 days, rather add them to a cold email campaign.

-Step 4: Write PERSONALIZED messages
+4. Write PERSONALIZED LinkedIn outreach messages

-Would you accept this kind of connection request?Probably not…
+Would you accept this kind of connection request?

 Why?